DataFire/Integrations/integrations/generated/google_youtube/README.md

   * description `string`: The long-form description of the issue and how to resolve it.
   * reason `string`: The short-form reason for this issue.
   * severity `string` (values: error, info, warning): How severe this issue is to the stream.
-  * type `string` (values: audioBitrateHigh, audioBitrateLow, audioBitrateMismatch, audioCodec, audioCodecMismatch, audioSampleRate, audioSampleRateMismatch, audioStereoMismatch, audioTooManyChannels, badContainer, bitrateHigh, bitrateLow, frameRateHigh, framerateMismatch, gopMismatch, gopSizeLong, gopSizeOver, gopSizeShort, interlacedVideo, multipleAudioStreams, multipleVideoStreams, noAudioStream, noVideoStream, openGop, resolutionMismatch, videoBitrateMismatch, videoCodec, videoCodecMismatch, videoIngestionStarved, videoInterlaceMismatch, videoProfileMismatch, videoResolutionSuboptimal, videoResolutionUnsupported): The kind of error happening.
+  * type `string` (values: audioBitrateHigh, audioBitrateLow, audioBitrateMismatch, audioCodec, audioCodecMismatch, audioSampleRate, audioSampleRateMismatch, audioStereoMismatch, audioTooManyChannels, badContainer, bitrateHigh, bitrateLow, frameRateHigh, framerateMismatch, gopMismatch, gopSizeLong, gopSizeOver, gopSizeShort, interlacedVideo, multipleAudioStreams, multipleVideoStreams, noAudioStream, noVideoStream, openGop, resolutionMismatch, videoBitrateMismatch, videoCodec, videoCodecMismatch, videoIngestionFasterThanRealtime, videoIngestionStarved, videoInterlaceMismatch, videoProfileMismatch, videoResolutionSuboptimal, videoResolutionUnsupported): The kind of error happening.

 ### LiveStreamContentDetails
 * LiveStreamContentDetails `object`: Detailed settings of a stream.